mlayan/VaccineEffectivenessSheba/README.md

 Pass the following options as input arguments to `program.out` in your terminal:

-* Length of the MCMC chain
+* Length of the MCMC chain (100000 in the article)
 * ID of the MCMC chain (1; 2; 3)
-* log-sd of the log-normal prior distribution of the relative infectivity parameter
+* log-sd of the log-normal prior distribution of the relative infectivity parameter (0.7, 1 or 2 in the article)
-* log-sd of the log-normal prior distribution of the relative susceptibility parameters
+* log-sd of the log-normal prior distribution of the relative susceptibility parameters (0.7, 1 or 2 in the article)
-* Relative infectivity of asymptomatic cases compared to symptomatic cases
+* Relative infectivity of asymptomatic cases compared to symptomatic cases (0.6 or 1 in the article)
 * Effective vaccination definition (1dose; 2doses)
 * Database (full_database; know_outcome; strict)